markbirss/MESHSTICK/README.md

 # **DISCLAIMER**

-# Use at own risk
+# Use at these GERBER, BOM and CPL at you own risk

 **BOARD VERSIONS**